ebbythomas/Customer-Energy-Profiling-Using-Big-Data/README.md

  1. At the start of stepwise regression, we import train, validation and test sets obtained at the end of data prcessing.
  2. Varying values of 'i' for the iteration yields different models with different number of variables.
  3. After complete iteration so that only the most significant one variable remains in the model, we proceed towards the graph to obtain the knee point.
 Then the loop has to be initiated again to obtain the best variables identified at the knee point.
- 4. The association between models (variables) are found out using **fishersTest.jl**, which is called within the file.
+ 4. The association between models (variables) are found out using [fishersTest.jl](https://github.com/ebbythomas/Customer-Energy-Profiling-Using-Big-Data/blob/master/StepwiseRegression/fishersTest.jl), which is called within the file.

   **Lasso Regression**
  1. At the start of stepwise regression, we import train, validation and test sets obtained at the end of data prcessing.